lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ## "Don't abstract early"

 This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* an abstraction.
-Literally **nothing**.
-Not one thing.
+Literally not one thing.

-When you write the primitive `5` in your language, you are immediately in the realm of abstraction.
-You are not caring about a massive ton of non-essential aspects (operational noise, hardware electronics, etc) of using "the number five".
+For example, when you write the primitive `5` in your language, you are immediately in the realm of abstraction.
+You are not caring about a huge amount of non-essential aspects (operational concerns such as hardware electronics, etc) of using "the number five".
 `5` being the essential part of "working with the arabic number `5` on a von neumann machine".

 Moreover, when "Don't abstract early" gets translated to "don't identify the